-The Company may issue Currency Hedged Share Classes which allow the use of hedging transactions to reduce the effect of currency exchange rate fluctuations.
+The Company may issue Currency Hedged Share Classes in Funds that are not Currency Hedged Funds which allow the use of hedging transactions to reduce the effect of currency exchange rate fluctuations.
 For details regarding the hedging methodology please refer to the section below entitled "Currency Hedged Share Classes".